The Granule Project

 • January 2022 award

-Daniel has been awarded first place in the Student Research Competition at POPL 2022, for his ongoing work on unifying the closely related concepts of linearity, uniqueness and ownership using Granule’s expressive type system.
+Danielle has been awarded first place in the Student Research Competition at POPL 2022, for her ongoing work on unifying the closely related concepts of linearity, uniqueness and ownership using Granule’s expressive type system.

 • June 2021 paper